designforphysicalinteraction/design6397project2/README.md

-# Large Language Object - 2024 Edition
+# Project 2: Large Language Object - 2024 Edition

 This is a simple template that combines OpenAI's Node.js SDK, a P5.js sketch, a serial connection to an Arduino, and Vite for code autorefresh.